metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-available-guards/06-freeze-token-payment.md

 <div className="accordion-item-padding">

 In the example below, we initialize the Freeze Escrow account with a maximum Freeze Period of 15 days and we use the current identity as the Candy Guard authority.

+Note that the JS SDK does not require the Mint and Destination ATA to be passed in since it can get it from the provided Candy Machine model.

 ```tsx
 await metaplex.candyMachines().callGuardRoute({